| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Related Article

-How to Build a Lucrative Career as a Military Relocation Professional
+How to Become a Successful Military Relocation Professional (MRP)

 Bringing It All Together

-You made it through all 136 real estate terms!
-Ensuring that you know and can explain these definitions will go a long way in helping your clients.
+You made it through all 141 real estate terms!
+Ensuring that you know and can explain these definitions will go a long way in helping your clients and becoming a successful real estate agent.
 No matter where you are in your real estate career, we hope this list of crucial real estate terms and definitions was helpful, a good refresher, and maybe even enlightening.
 How about that Garn-St. Germain Depository Institutions Act?
 Great anecdote for cocktail parties!

 Did we miss any of your favorite terms?
 Have any definitions to add?
 Be sure to leave a comment below!